Updated May 31, 2026§ For Kids

 Which watch is safer for younger kids regarding internet access?

 The Gabb Watch.
-It has zero internet connectivity, which means no exposure to social media, web browsing, or online strangers.
-The Apple Watch can restrict internet access through Screen Time and Family Setup, but the underlying capability still exists.
-For kids under 12, Gabb's approach is more foolproof.
+It has zero browser/social access, which means no exposure to social media, web browsing, or online strangers.
+The Apple Watch can restrict internet access through Screen Time and Apple Watch For Your Kids, but the underlying capability still exists.
+For kids under 12, Gabb’s approach is more foolproof.